Risk-Sensitive Deep RL: Variance-Constrained Actor-Critic Provably Finds Globally Optimal Policy: Theoretical Results

 \subsection{Global Convergence of VARAC}

 In this subsection, we establish the global convergence of the VARAC algorithm.
-In particular, we derive the convergence of the solution path, and then show that, despite the nonconvexity of our problem, the duality gap diminishes.
+In particular, we derive the convergence of the solution path, and then show that, despite the nonconvexity of our problem, the solution path converges to a globally optimal solution.

 We first prove the convergence of the solution path by showing that the objective of the Lagrangian function \eqref{eq:def-L} of the solution path converges to the corresponding objective of a saddle point.
 Specifically, the following theorem characterizes the convergence of $\cL(\overline{\lambda}_k, \pi_{\theta_k}, \overline{y}_k)$ towards $\cL(\lambda^*, \pi^*, y^*)$.